-The Peace Corps established its program in Mongolia at the invitation of the Mongolian government in 1991 and, since then, more than 1,100 Volunteers have served.
-The program began with teaching English as a foreign language (TEFL) and currently about 135 Volunteers are working in the fields of education, health, community development, and community youth development.
-All Peace Corps Volunteers in Mongolia are considered community development workers and, as such, support community service activities and such cross-sector initiatives such as HIV/AIDS or alcohol awareness.
+The Peace Corps established its program in Mongolia at the invitation of the Mongolian government in 1991.
+The program began with teaching English as a foreign language (TEFL) and has built a well-established education partnership.
+Volunteers today are working in the fields of English and health education.
+All Peace Corps Volunteers in Mongolia are considered community development workers and, as such, support community service activities and cross-sector initiatives such as sanitation and alcohol awareness.
 Currently, Volunteers work in all 21 provinces throughout Mongolia.

 The mission of Peace Corps/Mongolia Volunteers and staff is to provide community-based development assistance that addresses needs identified by Mongolian partners and to promote cross-cultural understanding between Americans and Mongolians.
 Peace Corps/Mongolia programs emphasize sustainable community development and capacity-building that relies on locally available resources.